yuki1107/Trav_well/Readme.md

 ###Friends
 You can send someone a friend request by clicking the "Add as friend" button on their profile.
 This friend will not be visible on the friends page until they confirm your request.
-If a user wishes to go to a similar location as another user, they will be suggested
+If a user wishes to go to a similar location as another user, they will be suggested as friends on the friends page.

 ###Messaging
 You can send any valid user a message.
 Messages can be up to 20,000 characters and will appear on that user's messages screen.